 For something a bit different, the Colca Canyon offers towering cliffs and circling condors, as well as little-known archaeological sites.
 It’s the second deepest canyon in the world, which contrasts nicely with the lofty Andean peaks.

 Yet a holiday here isn’t all about hiking the Andes Mountains.
-Peru has a wealth of other experiences up for grabs and they don’t all need to involve boots and backpacks.
+Peru has a wealth of other experiences up for grabs and they don’t all need to involve hiking boots and backpacks.
 You could easily base yourself in Cusco and enjoy day trips out to Inca ruins in the Sacred Valley, or head into the Amazon Rainforest and go on the prowl for jaguars.
 One of our favourite Peru travel tips is to recommend a combination holiday, with a focus on trekking to start, and then a bit of relaxation and sightseeing to finish.
 It’s the best of both worlds.

 Getting to Peru